 DRS results from failure of normal development of the pontine abducens nucleus or nerve resulting in failure of the normal innervation of the lateral rectus muscle on the affected side.
 At the same time, an aberrant branch of the oculomotor nerve innervates the lateral rectus muscle.
 Thus, globe retraction results from co-contraction of the medial and lateral rectus muscles on attempted adduction.
 Autosomal dominant DRS is found to result from mutations in CHN1 leading in most cases to bilateral DRS.

 Diagnosis of DRS is based on clinical features.
-Magnetic resonance imaging of the brainstem reveal small or absent abducens nerves, optic, oculomotor and trochlear nerves can be hypoplastic.
+Magnetic resonance imaging of the brainstem reveal small or absent abducens nerves; optic, oculomotor and trochlear nerves can be hypoplastic.
 Moreover, eye movement recording may test the presence of some residual innervation in the affected abducens.
 Electromyography findings may reveal action potentials of the lateral rectus muscles ranging from no activity during abduction to essentially equal activity in adduction versus abduction.

 Most cases are sporadic but up to 10% of patients show a familiar pattern with both recessive and dominant inheritance (incomplete penetrance with variable expressivity).

-Management of DRS is mainly supportive and involves wearing spectacles or contact lenses to correct refractive error; occlusion or penalization of the better-seeing eye for treatment of amblyopia or prisms to correct for abnormal head posture.
-Muscles surgery may be indicated to correct abnormal head position, to align the eyes in primary gaze, or to correct for upshoot or downshoot on adduction.
+Management of DRS is mainly supportive and involves wearing spectacles or contact lenses to correct refractive errors; occlusion or penalization of the better-seeing eye for treatment of amblyopia or prisms to correct for abnormal head posture.
+Muscle surgery may be indicated to correct abnormal head position, to align the eyes in primary gaze, or to correct for upshoot or downshoot on adduction.
 However, surgery does not restore full normal eye movements.
 Surveillance is necessary to prevent or detect amblyopia.
 Vision therapy is advised for secondary convergence insufficiency.

-Isolated DRS is a benign disorder which if managed appropriately results in excellent long term prognosis for vision.
+Isolated DRS is a benign disorder which, if managed appropriately, results in excellent long term prognosis for vision.
 In some cases, amblyopia or loss of binocular single vision might develop.